-Milled Rumble strips for stop conditions will be measured by the set as the total of all completed strips at each stop location.
+Milled Rumble strips for stop conditions will be measured by the set.
+A set will be comprised of all rumble strips required at a respective stop location.

-Payment will be made at the unit price bid per set for "Milled Rumble Strips for Stop Conditions".
-This payment will be full compensation for constructing the milled rumble strips, removing and disposing of all debris and traffic accommodation.
+Payment will be made at the unit price bid for "Milled Rumble Strips for Stop Conditions" and will be full compensation for traffic accommodation; constructing the milled rumble strips; removing and disposing of all debris; and all labour, equipment, tools and incidentals necessary to complete the work to the satisfaction of the Consultant.